 Sébastien Lechevalier is an Economist, Professor at EHESS (School of Advanced Studies in Social Sciences, Paris), he specialised in Asian Capitalisms.
-Founder and President of the Fondation France-Japon de l’EHESS (FFJ), he currently coordinates the INCAS Project (Understanding Institutional Change in Asia: A Comparative Perspective with Europe) under the EU Horizon 2020 programme.
+He is also the founder and the president of the Fondation France-Japon de l’EHESS (FFJ).

 His book, The Great Transformation of Japanese Capitalism (Routledge, 2014) was published in three languages.
 It posits an alternative analysis of the Japanese economic trajectory since the early 1980s, and argues that whereas policies inspired by neo-liberalism have been presented as a solution to the Japanese crisis, these policies have in fact been one of the causes of the problems that Japan has faced over the past thirty years.